GustavoLR548/graph_algorithms_in_cpp/README.md

 ![shield](https://img.shields.io/badge/license-MIT-green)

-This github repository was created to implement graphs in cpp
+This github repository was created to implement graphs in cpp, in order to count the number of cicles using

 ### Objectives:
-- [ ] Unweighted targeted graph
-- [ ] Unweighted untargeted graph
-- [ ] Weighted untargeted graph
-- [ ] Weighted targeted graph

-### Optional:
-- [ ] Functioning menu
+- [ ] Walk
-- [ ] SQL database for storing the graphs
+- [ ] Permutation

 # How to use this repository